vakesz/vkszblog/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
-I love MTB riding, making videos and photos about rides, and also I tend to write a few small poems in my free time. and meeting new people :)
+I love <strong><a href="https://www.pinkbike.com/u/vakesz/">MTB riding</a></strong>, making videos and photos about rides, and also I tend to write a few small poems in my free time. and meeting new people :)
 </p>